maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Claudia Wollny. *The Transformations of Sakura: How to Create the Famous Cherry Blossom Pattern: 48 Hira Genji Variations for Braiding on the Marudai*.
 Deutsch, English.

 # Lacemaking
+My primary interest is needle lace.

 - Pat Earnshaw. *Needle-Made Laces: Materials, Designs, Techniques*.
 - Pat Earnshaw. *Youghal and Other Irish Laces*.
+- Jules Kliot and Kaethe Kliot, eds. *Teneriffe Lace*.

 # Nålbinding
 - Sigrid Briansdotter. *The Åsle Mitten Stitch: An Instruction Manual*.
 Thanks to Ursula Whitcher.

+# Sewing, Tailoring
+- Abigail Patner Glassenberg. *Stuffed Animals: From Concept to Construction*.
+- Vick Roling Hines. *How to Make Your Own Lightweight Camping and Hiking Gear*.
+Great overview with patterns; note that there have been further developments in appropriate available *fabrics and materials* since this was published in 1981.
+- John Marshall. *Make Your Own Japanese Clothes: Patterns and Ideas for Modern Wear*.
+- Kate Mathews. *Quick and Easy Vests and Jackets: Creative Fashions to Sew*.
+- Singer Sewing Reference Library. *Quick and Easy Sewing Projects*.

 # Spinning
 - Sarah Anderson. *The Spinner's Book of Yarn Designs: Techniques for Creating 80 Yarns*.
 A delight.